 - Forgiveness: Of the most extreme sense in Rwanda, a nation rebuilt from trauma yet advancing fast

-- Invitation: Joining a Tibetan family for a week of unfiltered cultural highs and lows
+- Invitation: Joining a family in Tibet for a week and 1700 km of unfiltered cultural highs and lows

 - Isolation: The feeling of utter freedom on Easter Island